Explore Wat Phra That Doi Suthep: Lanna Kingdom's Treasure

 Doi Suthep, a prominent mountain located 15 kilometers west of Chiang Mai, Thailand, boasts an elevation of 1,676 meters, making it a striking natural landmark in the region.
 Part of a granite mountain range, Doi Suthep is accompanied by its slightly taller counterpart, Doi Pui, which together create a picturesque backdrop to the city.
 Doi Suthep is home to the revered Wat Phra That Doi Suthep temple, a significant Buddhist pilgrimage site offering panoramic views of Chiang Mai, as well as lush hiking trails, waterfalls, and diverse flora and fauna that attract thousands of visitors annually.

-It is impossible to visit Chiang Mai without seeing Wat Phra That Doi Suthep, the most important sacred place in Chiang Mai, especially the golden Chiang Saen-style pagoda that people in Chiang Mai revered Phra That Doi Suthep from ancient times.
+It is impossible to visit Chiang Mai without seeing Wat Phra That Doi Suthep, the most important sacred place in the city.
+Especially notable is the golden Chiang Saen-style pagoda, which has been revered by the people of Chiang Mai since ancient times.

 Wat Phra That Doi Suthep